Is Svelte better than ReactJS & VueJS?

 Svelte is designed to be fast and lightweight, allowing projects to be built quickly with fewer lines of code.
 It utilizes a ‘write something once, use it everywhere’ approach, making it easier to share components across all platforms.
 With Svelte, complex tasks can be completed with less code which decreases development time.
 Since Svelte generates small JavaScript code bundles, it also improves the loading experience of the application.

-Hot brief overview is ready for reading: How tough is NodeJS?
+Hot brief overview is ready for reading: What is the build time for ReactJS?

 Disadvantages of ReactJS and VueJS